Our vision is to see everyone in the ACT has a safe, secure and affordable home.

 ACT Shelter is a member based organisation whose members include organisations and individuals who have an interest in ensuring the availability of affordable, secure and appropriate housing in Canberra.
 Some of these members are involved in the provision of housing and / or homelessness support services.

-We hold regular forums and special meetings on housing issues of concern to people in the ACT and we encourage member and community participation in identifying important issues.
-Information is disseminated through an e-newsletter, website and forums and networks of people with common interests in housing issues.
+We hold forums and special meetings on housing issues of concern to people in the ACT and we encourage member and community participation in identifying important issues.
+Information is disseminated through an e-newsletter, website, forums and networks of people with common interests in housing issues.
 We have a strong focus on advocating for people experiencing particular disadvantage in the housing market.

 We are part of a national network of Shelter organisations in each state and territory along with National Shelter, which is dedicated to national housing advocacy.
-This is significant because national reforms through the National Affordable Housing Agreement and the Homelessness National Partnership are driving much of the recent change in Housing ACT.
+This is significant because national reforms influence local outcomes..
 Our involvement in a national network also means our members are able to engage in national debates and action and receive current information on housing matters.